 Another relatively easy way in which a character can earn Fortune, albeit in smaller sums than when crushing one's foe under their boot heel, is simply being dependable.
 Showing up for work when one is expected to, watching the kids every day, or even lording over the minions in the usual fashion is a good way to earn Fortune.
 Each week a character manages this, he or she should gain ten Fortune points.

 Making commitments to others is another way in which a character can earn Fortune.
 Such commitments can be anything ranging from going out on a date, having a poker night with the buddies, or even hanging with those curmudgeons at the bar who like your tall tales so.
 As long as a character keeps such a commitment, they should earn five Fortune points - this reflects a body proactively trying to 'have a life'.

 Third, a 'meta' sort of Fortune reward involves a character being played in character.
 If a player assumes the role of a wholesome, mom and apple pie kind of hero, only to have her utilize a brothel, they're not really playing that character appropriately.
 Sticking to one's guns and playing a character in the stated fashion, whether it is a pre-generated character or the player's own creation, is worth ten Fortune.

-The down side to these options is, of course, failing to keep up appearances.
+The downside to these options is, of course, failing to keep up appearances.
 Calling in sick from work to fight crime might earn a character plenty Fortune, but they'll first lose ten Fortune points for being undependable.
-Similarly, skipping one's scheduled gaming session in order to rob a bank costs them five Fortune points, and playing a character totally off-base will result in a loss of ten Fortune points.
+Similarly, skipping one's scheduled gaming session to rob a bank costs them five Fortune points, and playing a character totally off-base will result in a loss of ten Fortune points.